 This course provides mastery of entry level nursing skills and competencies for a variety of healthcare settings.
 Utilization of the nursing process as the foundation for all nursing interventions.
-Prerequisite: BIOL 2401 with a grade of "C" or better.
-Co-requisite: BIOL 2402, VNSG 1122, VNSG 1227 and VNSG 1260.

 VNSG 1429.
 MEDICAL-SURGICAL NURSING I (LECTURE 3, LAB 2).
 CREDIT 4.
 WECM.